darcyabjones/pante/README.md

 Then you can provide the `--rnammer` flag to enable those steps.
 Here i'm assuming that you've installed RNAmmer locally.
-To use a container that you've build use the `-profile singularity_plus` parameter.

 ```bash
 nextflow run darcyabjones/pante -profile singularity -resume \